 "Erik Anstine’s likeable, common-sensical Leporello and fine comic timing occasionally even threaten to upstage his master."

-Don Giovanni, Don Alfonso in Cosi fan tutte and Truffaldino in Ariadne auf Naxos.
-He was a participant in the 2010 Castleton Festival where he sang the Notary in Gianni Schicchi and stepped in at the last minute to perform Peachum in John Gay’s A Beggar’s Opera
+Don Giovanni, Don Alfonso in Così fan tutte and Truffaldino in Ariadne auf Naxos.
+At the Castleton Festival, he sang the Notary in Gianni Schicchi and stepped in at the last minute to perform Peachum in John Gay’s A Beggar’s Opera.

 Erik Anstine was the Grand Prize Winner of the Orpheus Vocal Competition and a participant in Thomas Quasthoff’s “Das Lied” competition in Berlin in 2009.
 He was also a two-time Regional Finalist in the Metropolitan Opera National Council Auditions.
 Erik Anstine was graduated from Northwestern University with a Bachelor of Music degree and from Indiana University with a Master of Music degree.
 During his studies at Northwestern University, Mr. Anstine studied abroad for one year at the Royal Academy of Music in London.